n8henrie/n8henrie.github.io/_posts/2011-04-06-train-to-fe.md

   </p>

   <p>
-    For one of Megan&#8217;s Bday gifts, I decided to treat her to a day trip to Santa Fe.
+    For one of Megan’s Bday gifts, I decided to treat her to a day trip to Santa Fe.
 We decided to take the train as part of the adventure.
   </p>

   <p>
-    We ended up getting some great pizza with a nice balcony view of the plaza, did some great people-watching, had some ice cream, saw some art and the Georgia O&#8217;Keeffe museum, had some ice cream, and took a nap in the grass.
+    We ended up getting some great pizza with a nice balcony view of the plaza, did some great people-watching, had some ice cream, saw some art and the Georgia O’Keeffe museum, had some ice cream, and took a nap in the grass.
   </p>

   <p>
-    After the train back she bought me an incredible dinner at the most expensive restaurant in the world (or close to it, I&#8217;m pretty sure).
+    After the train back she bought me an incredible dinner at the most expensive restaurant in the world (or close to it, I’m pretty sure).
 It was delicious!
-Duck, buffalo, pork, lamb, and ahi tuna&#8230; And crème brûlée too!
+Duck, buffalo, pork, lamb, and ahi tuna… And crème brûlée too!
 Yum.
 Great day.
   </p>
 </div>